 Sign up to receive e-newsletters, discounts and promotions

-Monitor our website for details and schedules as they unfold.
+Visit our website for details and schedules.

 All ages are welcome to participate in the 1-mile and 10k races which begin at the Margaret Harwell Art Museum.
 Also, festival-goers can enjoy artists' booths, live entertainment, food, and free children's activities on the museum grounds.